 Figure 5: Learned model.
-Left) The generative weights learned by the Direct model for the 6×6 bars problem where the units have been reordered to reflect what they generate.
-The same organisation for the hidden units 3×5 is used for all the plots - the recurrent weights show the 15×15 intra-cortical connection matrix.
-The biases and the generative weights are scaled between -8 (black) and 8 (white); the recurrent weights between -4 and 5.
-Right) Sample activities from the generative model.
-The top row shows the activity of the hidden units; the bottom row sample activity of the output units.
-Hidden units were picked at random to be updated - the successive pictures are after 15, 30, 45, 60 and 75 steps.
+(Left) The generative weights learned by the Direct model for the 6×6 bars problem where the units have been reordered to reflect what they generate.
+The same organization for the hidden units 3×5 is used for all the plots.
+The recurrent weights show the 15×15 intracortical connection matrix.
+The biases and the generative weights are scaled between -8 (black) and 8 (white), the recurrent weights between -4 and 5.
+(Right) Sample activities from the generative model.
+The top row shows the activity of the hidden units, the bottom row sample activity of the output units.
+Hidden units were picked at random to be updated.)
+The successive pictures are after 15, 30, 45, 60, and 75 steps.

-model from y to x.
+generative model in the y layer helps learning of the generative model from y to x.

 Figure 6a shows this measure of the performance of the network for various learning rates for the lateral weights for the Direct method.
-Figure 6b summarises learning curves for Direct method and the BM, together with those for the standard architecture for this task (an extra hidden layer and no connections between units in the y layer), and an incomplete architecture without the lateral connections or the extra layer.
-We see that both Direct and BM methods work quite well, and, that there is a definite advantage in having these weights even for the task of learning the mapping from y to x.
+Figure 6b summarizes learning curves for the Direct method and the BM, together with those for the standard architecture for this task (an extra hidden layer and no connections between units in the y layer), and an incomplete architecture without the lateral connections or the extra layer.
+We see that both the Direct and BM methods work quite well and that there is a definite advantage in having these weights even for the task of learning the mapping from y to x.
 They perform at least as well as the fully hierarchical version of the machine.